k2view-academy/K2View-Academy/articles/DPM/02_Admin_Module/05_Tasks.md

 <p>M</p>
 </td>
 <td width="780">
-<p>This property is presented only when the Conditional Dependent Task is switched on.
-It defines the parent Task that this current Task depends on.
+<p>Defines the parent Task on which this current Task depends.
 It can be any other task from the same Stage that precedes the dependent task.</p>
 </td>
 </tr>
 <tr>